sciplot/sciplot/README.md

     <img src="art/example-sincos.svg" width=60%;" title="sincos">
 </p>

 Do you want to change the colors?
-Simple - just use the `plot::palette` method to set your preferred color palette.
-For example, `plot::palette("parula")` sets the [parula](https://www.mathworks.com/help/matlab/ref/parula.html) color scheme.
+Simple - just use the `Figure::palette` method to set your preferred color palette.
+For example, `Figure::palette("parula")` sets the [parula](https://www.mathworks.com/help/matlab/ref/parula.html) color scheme.
 All available color palettes and their names can be found [here][gnuplot-palettes].
 Many thanks to [Anna Schneider][AnnaSchneider] for this incredible work of art!

 For more examples, see the [examples](./examples) directory.
 If you need information about specific gnuplot functions, see the gnuplot [documentation](http://www.gnuplot.info/documentation.html).